godwars2/godwars2.github.io/powers/self_control.md

 you gain the ability to shift directly between forms, rather than having to change back to human form first.
 At rank 15 you are able to shapechange in 4 seconds rather than 5, while at rank 20 you can shapechange in only 3 seconds.

+### Tips

+- Self Control ranks are used when calculating bonuses for Serenity (and Martial Gnosis).